Residential Lease Agreement Template, Free Download 2026

 When Do You Need a Residential Lease Agreement?

-A property owner is renting out a house, apartment, condominium, duplex, or townhome to a new tenant and needs a legally enforceable written agreement that defines the rental terms, protects the property, and complies with state and local landlord-tenant laws.
+A property owner is renting out a house, apartment, condominium, duplex, or townhome to a new tenant and needs a lease agreement form that defines the rental terms, protects the property, and complies with state and local landlord-tenant laws.
+This apartment lease template works for any residential unit type.

 An existing month-to-month tenancy needs to be converted to a fixed-term lease to provide both the landlord and tenant with predictability regarding the rental period, rent amount, and renewal terms.